Raisalis/spaceinvaders/README.md

 - Added Main Menu and Credits Scenes.
   - One Credits from Main Menu, another from the Game.
 The game one has no button and automatically returns to the Main Menu after 5 seconds.
 - Fixed End Zones and overall spacing of game elements.
+- Added some death sounds for enemies and player.

 ### Other Information
 - Sprites made by me based on original game because I couldn't find any good sprite sheets.